vexip-ui/vexip-ui/docs/en-US/guide/ssr.md

 </script>
 ```

-### 自定义 Sass 变量
+### Custom Sass Variables

-The way is same to [Style Config](/zh-CN/guide/style-config.html#%E9%80%9A%E8%BF%87-sass-%E4%BF%AE%E6%94%B9), the only different is that you need to change config of Vite via `nuxt.config.ts`.
+The way is same to [Style Config](/en-US/guide/style-config.html#edit-via-sass), the only different is that you need to change config of Vite via `nuxt.config.ts`.

 First, you need to prepare a separate file, and use `@forward...with` to modify variables: